Pattern Avoidance for Random Permutations: Main Results

 \end{thm}

-\begin{rmk} There are several noteworthy aspects to Theorem \ref{theorem:main}.
+\begin{rmk} There are several noteworthy aspects to Theorem \ref{theorem:asymptotic-general}.

-\begin{enumerate} \item The expression for $\lambda$ is the same for all patterns of length $j$. \item The expression for $d_1$ cannot be improved by our approach. \item We are unaware of any efficient means to calculate the values $L_s(\tau)$ in general.
-For a simple and explicit upper bound, applicable for all patterns $\tau$ of length $j$, we suggest
+\begin{enumerate} \item The expression for $\lambda$ equals the expected number of occurrences of $\tau$ in a uniform random permutation of $[n]$, and thus is the same for all patterns of length $m$. \item The expression for $d_1$ cannot be improved using our approach. \item We are not aware of any efficient means to calculate the values $L_s(\tau)$ in general.
+For a simple and explicit upper bound, applicable for all patterns $\tau$ of length $m$, we have used